alexchilton1/7MU011-Reactive-Sound-Installation/README.md

 **Multiple Ultrasonic Sensors**

 This prototype is a reworked version of the previous one, it allows multiple separate sensors to print their individual values over serial.
 With this sensor especially, this method allows for different trigger parameters to be specified so they can all react differently.
-Firstly the trigger and echo pins from the sensors have to be defined along with the LEDs, this sketch also needs a long command; long variables are extended size variables for number storage.
+Firstly the trigger and echo pins from the sensors have to be defined along with the LEDs, this sketch also requires a long command; long variables are extended size variables for number storage.
 Duration, distance and the sensor groups will be detailed later in the explanation.
 ```
 #define trigPin1 A1  // defining first trigger pin, this pin will receive a short pulse in microseconds (µs) to begin ranging.
 Module sends out 8 cycle burst of ultrasound at 40kHz to raise  its echo.
 (Analogue pin 1).
 #define echoPin1 A0  // defining first echo pin, this pin will gauge distance in conjunction with the trigger pin.